We’re at the midpoint of the year: Are you halfway through your financial New Year’s resolutions?

 Pull recent statements and check your investments.
 Do you have a good mix of stocks, bonds and cash savings?
 What’s up — or down?

 The right mix depends on your age, investment goals and risk tolerance.
-Money Talks News financial expert Stacy Johnson offers this general guideline:
+Money Talks News founder Stacy Johnson offers this guidance:

 To decide how much to put in loaner investments (the bank) and how much to put in owner investments (stocks or real estate) here’s your rule of thumb: Subtract your age from 100 and that’s the percentage you might want to put in stocks.
 So if you’re 25 years old, you’d take 25 from 100 and put that amount, 75 percent, of your long-term savings into stocks.
 If you’re 75 years old, you’d only take that kind of risk with 25 percent of your savings.